eduardomioto/photo-enhancer/readme.md

 ## Tips for Best Results

 1. **Start with good quality images** - Higher resolution input gives better output
+2. **Use the GUI for beginners** - The desktop GUI is perfect if you're new to the tool
-2. **Test profiles first** - Process a single image before batch processing entire folders
+3. **Test profiles first** - Process a single image before batch processing entire folders
-3. **Don't over-process** - Sometimes less is more; try Natural_Enhance profile first
+4. **Don't over-process** - Sometimes less is more; try Natural_Enhance profile first
-4. **Save originals** - Always keep your original files
+5. **Save originals** - Always keep your original files
-5. **Compare profiles** - Process the same folder with different profiles to see what works best
+6. **Compare profiles** - Process the same folder with different profiles to see what works best
+7. **Use CLI for automation** - The command line is perfect for scripts and automated workflows
-6. **Use quiet mode for automation** - Add `--quiet` flag when using in scripts
+8. **Use quiet mode for automation** - Add `--quiet` flag when using CLI in scripts
-7. **Organize output** - The script automatically creates subfolders for each profile (unless you use `--no-subfolder`)
+9. **Organize output** - The tool automatically creates subfolders for each profile (unless you use `--no-subfolder`)
-8. **Shell scripts** - Create bash/batch scripts to process with multiple profiles automatically
+10. **Create shortcuts** - Make desktop shortcuts for the GUI for quick access

 ## Troubleshooting

+**GUI won't start / tkinter errors:**
+- tkinter should come with Python, but on some Linux systems you may need to install it:
+  - Ubuntu/Debian: `sudo apt-get install python3-tk`
+  - Fedora: `sudo dnf install python3-tkinter`
+  - Arch: `sudo pacman -S tk`
+- On macOS, ensure you're using the official Python from python.org (not Homebrew)

+**Photos appear rotated incorrectly:**
+- The script automatically handles EXIF orientation data from cameras and smartphones
+- If issues persist, the original photo may have corrupted EXIF data
+- Try opening and re-saving the original in a photo editor first

 **"Error: Must specify either --input or --folder":**
 - You need to provide either `-i` (single file) or `-f` (folder) argument